corda/corda/docs/source/database-management.rst

 The open source Corda codebase does not have support for Liquibase, so CorDapps contributed by the OS community will not have this concern addressed by their original developers.

-To help Corda Enterprise users, we offer support in the migration tool for "lifting" a CorDapp to support Liquibase.
+To help Corda Enterprise users, we offer support in the database management tool for "lifting" a CorDapp to support Liquibase.

 These are the steps:

 1. Deploy the CorDapp on your node (copy the jar into the ``cordapps`` folder)
 2. Find out the name of the ``MappedSchema`` containing the new contract state entities.
-3. Call the migration tool: ``java -jar tools-database-migration-3.0.0.jar --base-directory /path/to/node --create-migration-sql-for-cordapp com.example.MyMappedSchema``
+3. Call the database management tool: ``java -jar tools-database-manager-3.0.0.jar --base-directory /path/to/node --create-migration-sql-for-cordapp com.example.MyMappedSchema``
    This will generate a file called ``my-mapped-schema.changelog-master.sql`` in a folder called ``migration`` in the ``base-directory``.
    In case you don't specify the actual ``MappedSchema`` name, the tool will generate one SQL file for each schema defined in the CorDapp
 4. Inspect the file(s) to make sure it is correct.
 This is a standard SQL file with some Liquibase metadata as comments.
 5. Create a jar with the ``migration`` folder (by convention it could be named: ``originalCorDappName-migration.jar``), and deploy this jar together with the CorDapp.
-6. To make sure that the new migration will be used, do a dry run with the migration tool and inspect the output file.
+6. To make sure that the new migration will be used, do a dry run with the database management tool and inspect the output file.

 Node administrator deploying a new version of a CorDapp developed by the OS community